 Does denim work better than canvas for a slipcover?

 For my own slipcovers I use washable, cotton denim more often than cotton canvas because I like the appearance better.
 I like the twill weave texture as opposed to the flat look of canvas.
 Denim also has less wrinkle than canvas.
 Both denim and canvas are strong, versatile fabrics that make a good looking and durable slipcover.
 Consider the look you’re going for, your budget and what kind of use your slipcover will get.
-Buy a yard of each denim and canvas you like, wash them and throw them over your furniture to see which one speaks to you.
+Buy a yard of each denim and canvas you like, wash and dry them, and then throw them over your furniture to see which one speaks to you.

 Will un-dyed natural denim cover my dark color upholstered furniture?